 7. What’s in store for the rest of 2018?
 What do you hope to do more of?

 We hope to do more public speaking.
 We want to be able to share our knowledge and the steps of our journey to getting where we are today.
-It’s been a long time building our business and now we want to give back both in the business community and in the travel community.
+It’s been a long time building our business, and now we want to give back both to the business community and the travel community.
 We would like to focus more on charities and positive projects in the travel field.